AxlAlm/app-project-plan/README.md

 Our workflow in github for new features will be to make a Pull Request, review it and then merge it.
 Before merging PR should be allowed, the CI should pass.

-Configure a github action that runs unit tests on
+Configure a github action that runs unit tests on any push to a PR and make a rule in github that require PR to have all checks passed before merging is allowed.

 (Optional extenstion: running linting and code formatting in CI as well.
 Its very command that linting and formatting checks are run in CI as well.
-Linting is used to check syntax and to check unwanted use of code, and
+Linting is to check the code for suspicious or unwanted usage that could or will lead to errors, and formatting ensures that all developers code look the same.

+### step 3: CD

+Now we are going to setup some more github actions to deploy our application.

 ## part 2: Develop the app / add new features